Tudor44/xsd-retrieval-mcp/.github/PULL_REQUEST_TEMPLATE.md

-## Descrizione
+## Description

-Descrizione chiara e concisa delle modifiche apportate in questa pull request.
+Clear and concise description of the changes made in this pull request.

-## Tipo di cambiamento
+## Type of Change

-Elimina le opzioni che non sono rilevanti.
+Delete options that are not relevant.

-- [ ] Bug fix (modifica non-breaking che risolve un problema)
+- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] Nuova feature (modifica non-breaking che aggiunge funzionalità)
+- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Modifica breaking (fix o feature che causa la modifica di funzionalità esistenti)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Questa modifica richiede un aggiornamento della documentazione
+- [ ] This change requires a documentation update

-## Come è stato testato?
+## How Has This Been Tested?

-Descrivi i test che hai effettuato per verificare le tue modifiche.
+Describe the tests that you ran to verify your changes.

-- [ ] Test unitari
+- [ ] Unit tests
-- [ ] Test di integrazione
+- [ ] Integration tests
-- [ ] Test end-to-end
+- [ ] End-to-end tests

 ## Checklist:

-- [ ] Il mio codice segue le linee guida di stile del progetto
+- [ ] My code follows the style guidelines of this project
-- [ ] Ho effettuato un self-review del mio codice
+- [ ] I have performed a self-review of my own code
-- [ ] Ho commentato il mio codice, specialmente nelle aree difficili da capire
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] Ho apportato le modifiche corrispondenti alla documentazione
+- [ ] I have made corresponding changes to the documentation
-- [ ] Le mie modifiche non generano nuovi warning
+- [ ] My changes generate no new warnings
-- [ ] Ho aggiunto test che provano che la mia correzione è efficace o che la mia feature funziona
+- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I test nuovi e esistenti passano localmente con le mie modifiche
+- [ ] New and existing unit tests pass locally with my changes